abhimanyus1997/Renal-Disease-Classification/README.md

 ## Issues and Support

 If you encounter any issues or have questions related to this submodule, please open an issue on the main "MedicalAIProjects" repository.

+## Workflows

+Set up workflows for managing development and deployment tasks.

+### Update Configuration Files

+1. Update `config.yaml` with project-specific settings.
+2. Optional: Create and update `secrets.yaml` for securely managing sensitive information.
+3. Update `params.yaml` with data preprocessing and model hyperparameters.

+### Code Components

+1. Update the project's primary entity.
+2. Modify the configuration manager in the `src` directory.
+3. Update components and pipeline as necessary.

+### Entry Point

+1. Update the `main.py` file to incorporate changes in configuration, components, and pipeline.

+### Data Version Control

+1. Update the `dvc.yaml` file if using Data Version Control for data and model management.

+### Web Application (Optional)

+1. If your project includes a web application, update `app.py` to reflect changes in configuration and components.

+Remember to document these changes in your project's documentation for reference.

 ---